bu-icsg/SIGFuzz/README.md

 # SIGFuzz: A Framework for Discovering Microarchitectural Timing Side Channels

 ## Coming soon
-We are currently cleaning up the code for SIGFuzz and it will be made open-source soon.
+We are currently cleaning up the SIGFuzz code and it will be made open-source soon.